Exabyte-io/documentation/docs/remote-connection/actions-rd/browse.md

-# Directory Browsing in CentOS Linux
+# Directory Browsing in Remote Desktop

-Directories can be browsed in the CentOS Linux distribution [^1] [^2], implemented in [Remote Desktop](../remote-desktop.md), under a standard files explorer interface based upon the GNOME graphical environment [^3].
-A general review of the directory structure encountered under this environment can be found [in this page](../../data-on-disk/directories.md).
+Directories can be browsed in [Remote Desktop](../remote-desktop.md) under a [standard Linux files explorer interface](../remote-desktop.md#linux-environment).
+A general review of the directory structure encountered under this environment can be found [here](../../data-on-disk/directories.md).

 ## Animation